‘Topography’

 Matt McBane

-Matt McBane is a composer, producer and violinist whose music draws on classical minimalism and avant pop; analog synthesizers and fiddle music; orchestras and found percussion; complex patterns and emotional nuance.
-He has been described as “a natural composer, a fresh voice” by the Los Angeles Times.
-His newest album, ‘Bathymetry,’ is a composition for percussion and analog synthesizer with Sandbox Percussion (2022 Grammy nominees) and released November 2022 on Cantaloupe Music.
-His next big project is an album-length composition for cellist Ashley Bathgate and Mantra Percussion to be premiered in 2023.
+Matt McBane is a composer, electronic musician and violinist whose music draws on classical minimalism and studio production techniques; analog synthesizers and fiddle music; orchestras and found percussion; complex patterns and emotional nuance.
+He has been described as “a natural composer, a fresh voice” by the Los Angeles Times and praised for his “unpredictable and utterly charming musical inventions” by Bloomberg News.

-He has written for ensembles including Wild Up, So Percussion, Aizuri Quartet, Bearthoven, Calder Quartet, and NOW Ensemble, and has appeared at Carnegie Hall, the Los Angeles Philharmonic Brooklyn Festival, the Whitney Museum of Art, the Bang on a Can Marathon (NYC), Le Poisson Rouge (NYC), and many others.
-His music was featured in the 2022 Hulu/BBC show ‘Conversations with Friends.’
-His 25-min suite for bluegrass string band, ‘Drawn’ was released on the Jake Schepps Quintet's album ‘Entwined’ which was called an album of the year by Colorado Public Radio.
+In addition, Matt’s music was featured in the 2022 Hulu/BBC show ‘Conversations with Friends.’
+And, his 25-min suite for bluegrass string band, ‘Drawn’ was released on the Jake Schepps Quintet's album ‘Entwined’ which was called a 2015 album of the year by Colorado Public Radio.